ronkok/Temml/docs/administration.md

 # Equation numbering

-In order to place automatic equation numbering in certain AMS environments, Temml contains these CSS rules:
+In order to place automatic equation numbers in certain AMS environments, Temml contains these CSS rules:

 ```